ServiceNow Integration

 Configure Outgoing Requests

-After configuring incoming requests, you’ll need to configure outgoing requests in ServiceNow which will enable you to post comments from ServiceNow to HackerOne.
+After configuring incoming requests, you’ll need to configure outgoing requests in ServiceNow enabling you to post comments from ServiceNow to HackerOne.
 You’ll need to use Outbound REST Messages and Business Rules in the configuration process.

 To configure posting comments from ServiceNow to HackerOne: